BadRAM/USB4GC/README.md

 Now we just need to lay everything out on the breadboard.
 Here is the schematic if you want to arrange everything yourself.
 I color code and pre-strip all the wires for your convenience, you can achieve a similar look by following [this](https://www.youtube.com/watch?v=PE-_rJqvDhQ) guide from the legendary Ben Eater.

-3.1: Place the JST plug, Seeeduino Xiao, and NPN transistor.
+3.1: Place the JST socket, Seeeduino Xiao, and NPN transistor.
 Make sure the transistor's Flat side is facing outwards, towards the near edge of the breadboard.

 3.2: Place all the green wires.